nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 -  Task retrieval completeness - all stored tasks should be returned
 -  Completion toggle idempotence - toggling twice returns to original state
 -  Delete operation removes task - deleted tasks should not be retrievable
+-  Delete all removes all tasks - regardless of count, all tasks are removed
+-  Delete all idempotence - calling multiple times succeeds without error
 -  Update preserves identity - updates should not change ID or creation time
 -  Invalid update rejection - empty title updates should be rejected
 -  RESTful status codes - operations return correct HTTP status codes